mEyob/load-balancing-5G-hetnet/README.md

 This repo provides a python simulation package for energy-aware load balancing of user traffic in 5G hetrogeneous networks.
 As depicted in the following figure, the network consists of a single Macro cell and a number of small cells.
-User traffic is assumed to be an elastic data traffic following a Poisson arrival process.
+Users generate elastic data traffic according to a Poisson arrival process.
 Small cells provide higher data rate to users within their coverage area, but they can also be turned off to save energy when demand is low.
 Thus the task is to develop a dynamic load (un)balancing policy that creates energy saving opportunities by offloading user traffic to macro